-In the event of a suspected outbreak or incident of legionella an incident report will be submitted on Datix.

-The Responsible Person [Water] will coordinate the investigation into a suspected outbreak or incident and will ensure the local authority and the HSE are informed, if relevant.
-If appropriate the RP [Water] may convene an Incident Control Team (ICT).

-The ICT shall meet as necessary with others as appropriate to co-ordinate investigation of the problem and progress any necessary action.
+- 7.1 In the event of a suspected outbreak or incident of Legionellosis an incident report will be submitted on Datix. - 7.2 The Responsible Person [Water] will coordinate the investigation into a suspected outbreak or incident and will ensure the local authority and the HSE are informed, if relevant.
+If appropriate the RP [Water] may convene the Incident Control Team (ICT). - 7.3 The ICT shall meet as necessary with others as appropriate to co-ordinate investigation of the problem and progress any necessary action.
 Minutes are to be kept and a log of actions taken and results of tests and Inspections are to be recorded.
-Photographic record is to be kept where appropriate.

-Legionnaire's disease is a notifiable disease in England and cases of Legionellosis are also notifiable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR).

-The Health and Safety Executive may be involved in the investigation of an outbreak.

-The results of any investigation undertaken by the incident control team shall be discussed at the strategic Health and Safety Committee.
+Photographic record is to be kept where appropriate. - 7.4 Legionnaires' Disease is a notifiable disease in England and cases of Legionellosis are also notifiable under the Reporting of Injuries Diseases and Dangerous Occurrences Regulations 2013 (RIDDOR). - 7.5 The Health and Safety Executive [HSE] and or the Care Quality Commission [CQC] may be involved in the investigation of an outbreak. - 7.6 The results of any investigation undertaken by the incident control team shall be discussed at the strategic Health and Safety Committee.